the-octagon/java-projects/README.md

-# projects
+# Misc practice

+'''
-this is my repo of personal practice programs.
+this is my personal repo of practice programs in various languages.
+'''